peytoncordero/DRI25/html-css.md

 <!-- TODO: Edit and adapt to in-page emulator-->

-Using your text editor, add the following elements to your `index.html`.
+Using your either the in-browser **`Code Editor`, or your text editor, add the following elements to your `index.html`.
 Add text of your choosing between the opening and closing tags of each element.
 Feel free to copy from the example in the last page or create your own:

 - **Title**